 ETFs vs Mutual Funds

-The main difference between ETFs and mutual funds is how they trade: ETFs trade throughout the day like stocks, while mutual funds price once daily after markets close.
-The structural differences (trading, taxes, cost) are real but secondary to a more important question: whether holding a basket of hundreds of companies is what you actually want.
-This article explains what each one is, how they compare, and why Narstar uses individual stocks instead of either.
+ETFs trade throughout the day like stocks.
+Mutual funds price once daily after markets close.
+That's the headline difference, but the structural differences in taxes, cost, and trading mechanics matter more in practice.
+And all of those are secondary to a bigger question: whether holding a basket of hundreds of companies is what you actually want in the first place.
+This article covers what each one is, how they compare, and why Narstar uses individual stocks instead of either.
 Investing involves risk, including the possible loss of principal.

 What a Mutual Fund Is